 - The Schengen Information System (SIS) allows Schengen States to exchange data on suspected criminals, on people who may not have the right to enter into or stay in the EU, on missing persons and on stolen, misappropriated or lost property.

-Two additional information systems are on track to start operating in 2023:
+Two additional information systems are on track to start operating:

-- The Entry/Exit System (EES), which is an automated IT system for the registration of travellers from third-countries.
+- the Entry/Exit System (EES), (which is an automated IT system for the registration of travellers from third-countries), in the second half of 2024;

-- The European Travel Information and Authorisation System (ETIAS), an IT system for the identification of security, irregular migration or high epidemic risks posed by visa-exempt visitors.
+- the European Travel Information and Authorisation System (ETIAS), (an IT system for the identification of security, irregular migration or high epidemic risks posed by visa-exempt visitors), in mid-2025.

-Integration of the new complete IT architecture, that will enable a more systematic exchange of information to law enforcement officers, border guards and migration officials, and contribute to fighting identity fraud, will be implemented by the end 2023.
+Integration of the new complete IT architecture, that will enable a more systematic exchange of information to law enforcement officers, border guards and migration officials, and contribute to fighting identity fraud, will be implemented.

 It is also necessary to ensure the security of travel documents to establish a reliable link between the document and its holder and to fight against the falsification and counterfeiting of travel documents.